DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 - 1.1 README.md
     - This README.md file explains why the repository exists, what is in it, and how to run the notebooks
 - 1.2 requirements.txt
-    - A requirements.txt file is included to enable someone to quickly run this notebooks with minimal configuration.
+    - A requirements.txt file is included to enable someone to quickly run these notebooks with minimal configuration.
 - 1.3 pyplot_V3.ipynb
     - Jupyter notebook for Pyplot Notebook
 - 1.4 cao_V7.ipynb
     - Jupyter notebook for CAO Points Notebook
 - 1.5 Version Control
-    - A Version control to keep track of changes made to the Jupyter notebooks and learning outcomes.
+    - A version control to keep track of changes made to the Jupyter notebooks and learning outcomes.
 - 1.6 data
     - Pictures for notebooks
     - cao_V7.ipynb also uses the data folder to read 2018 and 2019 data and save files HTML, pdf and xlsx.